distributhor/paygate-sdk/README.md

 [![Total alerts][lgtm-alerts]](link-lgtm-alerts)
 [![Language grade: JavaScript][lgtm-code-quality]](lgtm-code-quality-link)

+## Currently In Progress

+- Validation improvements
+- Locales and currencies
+- Documentation

 ## Introduction

 This project contains a few parts which can be used seperately or in combination, to aid with integration to the payment provider PayGate (https://www.paygate.co.za).